 Without a standardized process, you’ll find that things will quickly become chaotic.
-For instance:
+For example:

-- Change requests will are tracked in a non-uniform way.
+- Change requests will be tracked in a non-uniform way

 First and foremost, you’ll want to define the method you’ll use to collect change requests.
-You should act on this process in a predictable manner that helps your team boost the quality of your project.
+You should act on this process in a predictable manner that helps your team carry out the best possible projects.